 However, most injuries will be fine using ice, anti-inflammatories, rest and performing some simple stretching and strengthening exercises, such as those described above.

-What Does Our Team at Intermountain Healthcare Have to Say?
+What Does Our Team at Intermountain Health Have to Say?

-Fortunately, when it comes to rotator cuff pain and how to effectively treat yours, the medical experts at Intermountain Healthcare are here to help.
+Fortunately, when it comes to rotator cuff pain and how to effectively treat yours, the medical experts at Intermountain Health are here to help.

 This includes Physical Medicine and Rehabilitation Specialist Dr. Brian Davis, whose job it is to work with patients’ nonsurgical needs to amend joint problems.